d-bl/GroundForge/docs/snow-stitches/index.md

 Support a variety of replacement stitch counts and starting sides.
 For that purpose it should be possible to combine any of the following elements into a valid template and keep track of counts and directions.
-With up to six stitches to construct a snowflake, we would get 256 templates.

 ![](plaits.svg)